percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

    $ xtrabackup --prepare --target-dir=/data/backups/

-When this finishes, you should see an ``InnoDB shutdown`` with a message such as the following, where again the value of :term:`LSN` will depend on your system:
+When this finishes, you should see an ``InnoDB shutdown`` with a message such as the following, where again the value of `LSN` will depend on your system:

 .. code-block:: text